Regina’s Leaders in Aluminum Wiring Remediation & Insurance Compliance

 Arcing and sparking can occur

-Aluminum-to-copper connections must be done with approved AL-CU rated marrettes or connectors — no shortcuts
+Aluminum to copper connections must be done with approved AL-CU rated marrettes or connectors, no shortcuts.

 -

 Aluminum expands and contracts more than copper.
-Over time:Connections can loosen
+Over time:

 Resistance builds